-Many superannuation funds offer automatic life insurance while other funds let you nominate how much cover you would like in place.
+Many superannuation funds offer automatic life and disability insurance while other funds let you nominate how much cover you would like in place.

 Either way, a good starting point is to check if you are covered at all – and how much cover you have in place.

 Buying life insurance through super can represent good value.
 In addition, the premiums come out of your super account – you don’t have to pay for cover using your after-tax money.
 So it can be very tax-friendly to hold insurance through super (but you should check with your accountant or tax agent), and a very affordable way to have insurance in place if your budget is tight.
 But bear in mind, you’re using your retirement savings to fund the cover.

 Your superannuation fund may provide automatic cover, which means you may not have to undergo a medical check to be eligible for cover.
 Having insurance through your super means you don’t have to worry about renewing your cover each year – your fund may do this automatically on your behalf.

 It is important to check your level of cover through your super fund and ensure it is adequate for you – and your family’s needs.
 If it looks as though you may not have adequate cover in place, it should be easy to top up your insurance by contacting your super fund.
 Your cover may also be unit based, meaning the sum insured reduces as you age.